- REQUEST A -

 In 1997, H&A brought its SLIM (Stability Laboratory Information Manager) to market.
 A state-of-the-art software system, SLIM remains an industry leader stability study management software, from the design of stability study protocols to statistical analysis and presentation of data for final FDA submission.
 SLIM is a 32-bit client-server application.
 The client software operates on Windows, while the server software utilizes Microsoft SQL Server or Oracle.

 H&A was busy in 1997 as it also launched SLIMStat, SLIM’s best-in-class statistical module, which was specifically designed to calculate a product’s shelf-life.
 Built with the same stability and ease-of-use H&A products are known for, it also provides trend analysis and accelerated condition calculations using the Arrhenius equation.
 Additionally, pooling of batches is supported per ICH Q1E.
 While SLIMStat is included as part of SLIM, it can also be sold and implemented as a stand-alone application.

 As part of our continuing mission to serve the needs of stability professionals, H&A released the OPT-DISS, a High Yield Fiber Optic UV-Vis Dissolution System, in 1998.
 OPT-DISS is the result of a joint venture between H&A Scientific, Inc. and Distek.

-In 2010, H&A Scientific was presented an export achievement certificate for recent accomplishments in the global marketplace by the United States Department of Commerce, U.S. Commercial Service.
-Our products have been sold and implemented in over 30 countries throughout the world, and are all backed up by a support team of real experts and stability professionals — not call center personnel.
+In 2010, H&A Scientific was presented an export achievement certificate for accomplishments in the global marketplace by the United States Department of Commerce, U.S. Commercial Service.
+Our products have been sold and implemented in over 30 countries throughout the world, and are backed up by a support team of real experts and stability professionals — not call center personnel.